Dasharo/docs/docs/unified-test-documentation/dasharo-security/206-secure-boot.md

 True
 ```

-## SBO003.001 Attempt to boot file with the correct key from Shel (firmware)
+## SBO003.001 Attempt to boot file with the correct key from Shell (firmware)

 **Test description**